nmorch23/portfolio/_posts/2022-09-01-flexshape.markdown

 There's continual research into the use of different materials, or differently arranged materials, for use in the bodies of soft robots.
 In this case, my lab was testing different parameters, such as cell density and chord thickness, of structures called "foams" which were printed from a highly elastic rubber material.

+I printed the foams from EPU on a resin printer, then designed and ran tests to determine their material properties.

+{foam image}